xrdocs/ncs5500/_tutorials/multipath-bfd-sessions-on-ncs5500-and-ncs500.md

 ---
 published: true
 date: '2021-06-22 12:12 +0530'
-title: Multipath BFD sessions on NCS5500 and NCS500
+title: Multipath and MultiHop BFD sessions on NCS5500 and NCS500
 author: Tejas Lad
 excerpt: >-
   This document covers the implementation of BLB and BFD over BVI on NCS5500 and